 Plug-ins provide EQ, dynamics, delays and many other types of effects processing.

-Plug-ins function either in real time or in non-real time.
-TDM and RTAS plug-ins are non-destructive effects, which are inserted on tracks to process audio in real time-just like an external hardware processor (during playback).
-Audio-Suite plug-ins, on the other hand, are destructive effects that process audio files on disk in non-real time.
+TDM and RTAS plug-ins are nondestructive effects, which are inserted on tracks to process audio in real time-just like an external hardware processor (during playback).